cyscale/cyscale.com/src/pages/careers/cloud-security-analyst.md

 * €50,000 to €80,000 annual salary
 * Equity - shares/stock options (ESOP) - simulation available during interview
-* Sign-on bonus at hiring - cash in hand up to 2 salaries
+* Sign-on bonus at hiring
 * Flexible schedule and working hours
 * An informal work environment with transparency and no hierarchies
 * Training and certifications to boost your career path (up to €1000 annually)